 1895: The first public screening of a motion picture takes place in Paris, France, using the invention of the Cinematograph by the Lumière brothers.

-1908: The first full-length narrative film, The Birth of a Nation, is released.
+1915: The Birth of a Nation is released.

 1927: The first “talkie” (motion picture with synchronized sound) is released, The Jazz Singer.